-The ECF Lead / induction tutor will carry out quality assurance activities across the year.
-These could include observation of the interactions between you and your ECT and joint lesson observations of the ECT.
-The ECF Lead / induction tutor will also review the attendance and engagement data supplied by your delivery partner, which will detail both your ECT's and your progress through the self-directed study and your attendance at seminars.
+It is recommended that you carry out quality assurance activities across the year.
+These could include observation of the interactions between the mentor and ECT and joint lesson observations of the ECT.
+The ECF Lead / induction tutor should also review the attendance and engagement data supplied by your delivery partner detailing both the ECT's progress through the modules and attendance of both the teacher and mentor at seminars.
+It is the responsibility of the facilitator to enter attendance at each seminar.
+The approach to quality assurance should align with the school's broader quality assurance processes.
 Teach First will also conduct some quality assurance of ECT and mentor seminars.